hiimOmagh/LumiBuddy/docs/architecture/dagger_graph.md

 across the app.
 Feature components are usually created by their host fragments when needed and destroyed afterwards.

+`shared-ml-cloud` and `shared-arcore` currently provide only library code and expose no Dagger components, so they do not appear in this diagram.

 Diagram source: [docs/diagrams/dagger_components.dot](../diagrams/dagger_components.dot)